Industry-leading expertise and experience

 Markku graduated in 1986 with a B.Sc. in Telecommunications.
 He studied International Business in the Ashridge Management College, UK, during 1995 – 1996.

-Robert Rickman is a member of the board of directors and chairman of the audit committee.
-Robert brings to the board experience of building early stage businesses, and, as a director of several established companies, he is pivotal in facilitating success.
+Robert Rickman brings to the board experience building early stage businesses and, as a director of several established companies, he is pivotal in facilitating success.
 His knowledge spans a wide range of industries, countries, management, shareholder and capital structures.

 He has been a director of the London listed Schroder UK Midcap Investment Trust since 2011.
 He is currently a director of a number of private companies, including a fund investing in Chinese technology businesses and a company providing investment management and third-party advisory services in China.